There are currently 710 names in this directory

 National Currency Bureau

 Agency formed to handle currency for the government following passage of the National Bank Act of 1863.
-Name was later changed to the Bureau of Engraving and Printing.
+Its name was later changed to the Bureau of Engraving and Printing.

 Non Circulating Legal Tender refers to a legal tender coin that has a face value but is not intended for circulation.
 See also commemorative.